Born 1953, Oklahoma City, Oklahoma

 ABOUT

-Coyne has been reviewed by Aperture Magazine, Art in America, Artdaily, Artforum, Artnet, ARTnews Magazine, Artspace, Blouin Artinfo, BOMB Magazine, Chicago Sun-Times, Chicago Tribune, ELLE Italia, ELLE Taiwan, Frieze, Hyperallergic, Interior Design, Los Angeles Times, New York Magazine, Newsday, Sculpture, Tema Celeste, The Boston Globe, The Brooklyn Rail, The New York Times, The New Yorker, The Philadelphia Inquirer, The San Francisco Examiner, The Times (London), The Wall Street Journal, Time Out New York, Village Voice, Vogue Magazine, and the Washington Post.
+Coyne has been reviewed by Art in America, Artforum, Artnet, ARTnews Magazine, Artspace, BOMB Magazine, ELLE Italia, ELLE Taiwan, Frieze, Hyperallergic, Los Angeles Times, New York Magazine, Newsday, Sculpture, The Brooklyn Rail, The New York Times, The New Yorker, The Times (London), The Wall Street Journal, Vogue Magazine and many others.

-Born in Oklahoma City in 1953, Coyne currently lives in New York and is represented by Galerie Lelong & Co., New York; and Nunu Fine Art, Taiwan.
+Born in Oklahoma City, Oklahoma, in 1953, the artist currently lives and works in New York City and is represented by Galerie Lelong.